w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="start" %}

-### Topic: Captions
+### Topic: Captions/Subtitles

 {% include excol.html type="middle" %}

-Captions are a text version of the speech and non-speech audio information needed to understand the content.
+Captions (also known as subtitles) are a text version of the speech and non-speech audio information needed to understand the content.

 Demonstrate different approaches and tools to provide captions.

 @@@